 When you choose a helmet follow these five tips

 Measure around the fullest part of your head just above the ears and choose a helmet in that size range.
 It may be tempting to buy the model you want in the wrong size but a helmet that is too small will be uncomfortable and a helmet that is too large may come off in a collision.

 2. Try It On

 Adjust the strap so that you can on fit two fingers between it and your jaw.
-You should be able to feel the helmet against all parts of your head without and pressure points.
+You should be able to feel the helmet against all parts of your head without any pressure points.
 Wear it for at least five minutes to see if any pressure points develop.
 If they do, the helmet may be the wrong shape for you.
-Also check if the visor is easy to lift up and down with your left hand
+Also check if the visor is easy to lift up and down with your left hand.

 3. Too Tight or Too Loose?

-With the strap secured, try rotating the helmet form side to side.
+With the strap secured, try rotating the helmet from side to side.
 On a full face, your cheeks should follow the movement of the helmet and stay in contact with the cheek pads.
 Next, tilt the helmet forward and back.
 It should stay in position and not move.

 4. Does It Come Off?

-With the strap secured.
-Tilt your head forward and get someone to try to roll the helmet off your head by carefully applying upward force to the rear of the helmet.
+With the strap secured, tilt your head forward and get someone to try to roll the helmet off your head by carefully applying upward force to the rear of the helmet.
 If it can be rolled off, it’s likely that it will come off in a collision.

 5. Safety Standards